iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Great app to keep you on track running and helping reach goals.
 Would be 5 star but for the week 6 runs, the first two seem to be round the wrong way and from week 6 onwards, none of the runs save at the end and the app doesn't seem to recognise I've started.
 So I start the app and go running, then if I go to reopen the app during the run it wants me to start again but the prompts and notifications still sound.
 So if you do start again you get the prompts duplicating which is confusing!<br> :date: __2021-04-28 18:54:59__

 > It's really helpful, there aren't many options for the trainers.
 It is slow to download but there are great choices for times.
 You also get a reminder which is also good for someone like me who has bad memory and no motivation.<br> :date: __2021-04-27 13:13:17__

-> Love Jo Whiley coaching, she is so motivational, but the app turns itself off towards the end of most runs!
-Screen is locked and it is nothing to do with battery saver<br> :date: __2021-04-26 21:44:36__

-> App has a glitch from week 4.
-The voice is out of sync with the timer which is really off putting and have to check the timer while running.
-If I open another app for example to change my music this app stops working and have to start the run again and skip to where I was.
-Not ideal while running.
-Would be a great app if it didn't have bugs<br> :date: __2021-04-18 00:28:38__